Viewing time: portraits of women lost to remembrance

 I'm working at the intersection of photography and printmaking.
-I worked for many years in silkscreen printmaking, incorporating my photography in a complex and time- ad chemical-consuming process.
-Ultimately, it's art.
+I worked for many years in silkscreen printmaking, incorporating my photography in a complex and time- and chemical-consuming process.
+Ultimately, it's art, though often exhibited as photography.

-For those interested, a mostly complete list of exhibitions follows.
+For those interested, a mostly complete list of exhibitions follows, group except as noted:

 Aug 1982 Focus Photographic Exhibition, SF CA